Beaver Builder Features Developers Should Know About

 When the event is over, just unpublish the Part in the list of Themer layouts and it will return to Draft state.

-As you can see in this screenshot, it’s a one-click operation to unpublish the layout:
+As you can see in this screenshot, it’s a one-click toggle to unpublish the layout:

 Dynamic content: queries and field connections